-While many companies think their efforts to unify channels to create one brand voice of engagement addresses much of this shift there are 3 critical things that retail brands need to do today to meet the expectations and drive success in this new era.
+While many companies think their efforts to unify channels to create one brand voice of engagement addresses much of this shift, there are 3 critical things that retail brands need to do today to meet the expectations and drive success in this new era.

-For many of today’s customers “Most Popular” means “not what you want”.
+For many of today’s customers “Most Popular” means “not what you want.”

 These approaches are ways to alienate the customer and tell them that you are not in touch with their interests, preferences and needs.
-What this means to the customer is that they are going to need to invest more time on a site hunting, through pages of site search results or endless scrolls of category pages looking for something for them.
-Treat your customers like you know them and individualize their experience.
+What this means to the customer is that they are going to need to invest more time on a site hunting through pages of site search results or endless scrolls of category pages to find what they want.

 Step 2: Be Consistent

-Most websites today use a host of different approaches to customer engagement depending where you are on the site.
-As an example on the home page product recommendations and marketing content might be segmented (and oftentimes are out of sync), site search uses most popular and product detail pages have a different segmented approach to merchandising than the home page.
+Most digital merchandisers today use a host of different approaches to customer engagement depending where you are on the site.
+As an example on the home page, product recommendations and marketing content might be segmented (and oftentimes are out of sync), site search uses most popular and product detail pages have a different segmented approach to merchandising than the home page.

-We have all seen the rapid rise and dominance of mobile and we are now seeing the rise of voice powered controls and search (Alexa, Siri, Cortana, Google Assistant, etc.).
+We have all seen the rapid rise and dominance of mobile and we are now seeing the rise of voice-enabled search (Alexa, Siri, Cortana, Google Assistant, etc.).
 Just as brands think they might be developing a real mobile strategy along comes this voice-enabled wave.